 Gramam is one of the most popular festivals in Kerala, that is celebrated in Kovalam, a culturally rich and most visited tourist destination in Thiruvananthapuram district.
-The festival transports you back in time when the lives were simple, and the surroundings were natural, in every sense, and essence!
+The festival transports you back in time when the lives were simple and the surroundings were natural in every sense and essence!

-3. Kalagramam.
 It is a souvenir shop which is a popular attraction of this fair.
 Here, you can buy handmade artifacts that include jewellery, paintings, wooden toys, shell showpieces, bronzeware, sandalwood products, and coir products.

 Kerala and its cities are a treasure trove of mesmerizing coral reefs, scintillating beaches, mystical hills, dense forests, ancient temples, lip-smacking delicacies, varied Indian martial and local dance art forms and the healing practices of Ayurveda.
 One such beautiful place that comprises all this and more is Kovalam, where if you visit once, then you crave to come back!
 Every sight in Kovalam is surreal, maybe that’s why it’s one of the most popular cities of God’s own country!

 Plan your trip to Kerala or any destination across the globe with Adotrip and get exciting offers on flights, hotels, tour packages, buses and more.
 With us, nothing is far!